Tomato6966/lavalink-plugin/readme.md

 ### Load via ISRC
 This is the most reliable way to load a track, but it requires the ISRC code of the track.
 You also use the `dsearch:` prefix, but instead of a search query, you use the ISRC code, prefixed with `isrc:`.
 For example, `dsearch:isrc:USUM72000001` will load the track "Blinding Lights" by The Weeknd.

+## Credit
+Thank you to [topi](https://github.com/TopiSenpai) for guiding me through the Java Jungle and being super helpful, and for making his plugins and source managers that I used as a reference.